JonasKemmer/AliasFinder/JOSS_Paper/paper.md

 This makes it difficult to asses the true period of the planet and has already led to incorrectly published orbital periods (see Dawson and Fabrcky 2010; Stock et al. in prep).

 ``AliasFinder`` is a Python script which can help to identify the true signal within a time series data.
-The script is based on a method described in @Dawson2010, however ``AliasFinder`` uses some improvements described in detail within Stock et al.(in prep.).
-The basic principle is to simulate an ensemble of noisy time-series based on the original data sampling and noise level and inject one of the signals observed within the original data into this time-series.
+The script is based on a method described in @Dawson2010, however ``AliasFinder`` uses some improvements described in detail within Stock et al.(in prep.). **To our knowledge, there are no other public packages to perform alias testing based on this methodology.** The basic principle is to simulate an ensemble of noisy time-series based on the original data sampling and noise level and inject one of the signals observed within the original data into this time-series.
  ``AliasFinder`` will than plot the median GLS periodogram [@Zechmeister2009] from the simulations of the injected signal overplotted with the original data periodogram.
 From the comparison of the signal properties (signal power,